chpill/chpill.github.io/en/posts/rapid-feedback-webdev-with-closeables-and-reitit.md

 ```

 Open [http://localhost:54321/nested/deeply-nested/counter](http://localhost:54321/nested/deeply-nested/counter)
-in your browser, you should see our new counter page.
+in your browser, you should see the new counter page.

 Now, try changing and re-evaluating the leaf handlers and the routing fragments.
 You'll see that the changes are picked up as soon as you refresh the page in
 your browser.
 For my particular workflow with emacs and CIDER, that mean I will
 simply `cider-eval-defun-at-point` to re-evaluate the top-level form I'm
-currently editing, and I can then refresh the page in a browser for example.
+currently editing, and then I can refresh the page in a browser for example.

 To verify this behaviour a little more rigorously, we can write a test like